karic123/EECS-678/Reading notes/Chapter 01 Introduction.md

 * For a system, the OS is a resource manager.
 * Computer sysems have multiple resources: CPU time, memory space, file-storage space, I/O devices.

+## Storage Structure

+* Each byte has its own address.